vitaliy-ukiru/telebot-filter/README.md

             },
         ),

-        // base handler
+        // base handler without filter
-        tf.NewRawHandler(func(c tb.Context) error {
+        tf.NewRawHandler(func (c tb.Context) error {
             return c.Send("Hi!")
-        }),
+        }, nil),
     ),
+``
     userDatabaseMiddleware,
 )
 ```

 **Please note that the order in which handlers are registered is important!**
 With a different order, we would not have been able to even reach the deeplink filter,
 because a basic handler without filters would immediately mark the event as matched.

 #### Add middlewares

 You can add middlewares only manually like in default telebot.

 ## Execute bot